Frechmatz/cl-synthesizer/makedoc/generated/readme.md

 **cl-synthesizer-modules-midi-interface:make-module** name environment &key (voice-count 1) (channel nil) (note-number-to-cv (lambda (note-number) (/ note-number 12))) (play-mode :play-mode-poly) (cv-gate-on 5.0) (cv-gate-off 0.0) (force-gate-retrigger nil)

 Creates a MIDI interface module.
 The module dispatches MIDI-Note events to so called voices where each voice is represented by a control-voltage and a gate signal.
-The module supports the mapping of MIDI CC-Events to arbitary output sockets.
 The function has the following arguments:

 *   name Name of the module.
 *   environment The synthesizer environment.